Battle of South Shanxi: Campaign

 The campaign is extensively discussed in the travel book Two Kinds of Time by the US journalist Graham Peck, based on eyewitness interviews with refugees.
 Peck reports that the NRA had built a line of fortifications overlooking the major roads through the mountains, which had withstood several earlier Japanese assaults.
 It was garrisoned by second-line warlord troops.
-He claims that the Chinese commanders had become complacement and were caught out when the Japanese adopted new, guerrilla-style tactics.
+He claims that the Chinese commanders had become complacent and were caught out when the Japanese adopted new, guerrilla-style tactics.
 They used peasant paths to infiltrate into the mountains and encircled the mountain range by moving along north bank of the Yellow River.
 Once they realized they were surrounded, the Chinese forces disintegrated before better-quality troops could be brought across the river.

 Aftermath

 In May and June, the Southern Shanxi army broke out from Zhongtiao Mountain through different routes.
 Most of the units moved their main force to Henan or Shaanxi for rest.
 The 27th corps, which had been ordered to support the troops besieged in Zhongtiao Mountain, returned to Lingchuan to continue its guerilla activities.
 The 43rd corps and 98th corps moved to the Taiyue Mountain.
 The 98th corps ended up cooperating with the friendly Eighth Route Army despite tensions between the Kuomintang and Communist authorities.

 The battle of Zhongtiao Mountain resulted in tens of thousands of casualties for the Chinese army.
 Moreover, a large number of Chinese generals were killed or captured in the operation.